 b.
 This chapter pertains to all ground TADSS as well as the Aviation Combined Arms Tactical Trainer (AVCATT) and Non-Rated Crew Member Manned Module (NCM3).
-Units will contact the Eastern ARNG Aviation Training Site (EAATS) at 717-861-9975 for information on all other aviation simulators.

-c.
-Units should review the FTIG TSC Manual, TADSS Index and Device Catalog, TRADOC PAM 350-9 and contact the TSC for simulator descriptions and general capabilities.
+Units will contact the Eastern ARNG Aviation Training Site (EAATS) at c.
+Units should review the FTIG TSC Manual, TADSS Index, and Device Catalog, TRADOC PAM 350-9, and contact the TSC for simulator descriptions and general capabilities.
 These publications are maintained in FTIG RFMSS Library.